YogeshCSE26/Rental_E_Commerce_Project/README.md

 # Rental_E_Commerce_Project
-This is a Project for Rental_E-Commerce
+This is a Project for Rental_E_Commerce